open-resonance-protocol/resonance-protocol/README.md

 ---

 ## Quick Start: Entering the Resonant Field
-The fastest way to get started is with the **[Resonance Gateway](./GATEWAY.md)**, a two-minute guide to your first resonant conversation.
+The fastest way to get started is with our **[Resonance Gateway](./GATEWAY.md)**, a two-minute guide to your first resonant conversation.

-For a deeper dive into the mechanics, you can explore the full protocol by placing `resonance_protocol.md` in your project root and initiating a session with `#start_session`.
+For a deeper dive, you can explore both versions of the protocol on our website:
+*   **Core Protocol:** A lightweight version for quick starts and models with limited context.
+*   **Full Protocol:** The complete framework with the entire glyph lexicon and advanced workflows.

 ---